rebecca1230/IntrotoIM/midtermProject/README.md

 **What works and what does not work?**
 The part about the midterm project that I spent the most time working on is: creating the left and right strikers.
 Because left and right strikers encompass different functionality, when including them under the same class of "Strikers", I need to look out for the possible contradictions among the functions and design the program more sophistically.

-First, I used boolean to determine the left and right strikers.
+First, I used boolean to determine the left and right strikers:
 ````
   Strikers(boolean left) { //use boolean
   //and the following if statement to determined the left or right striker.